Backend Development

 }

-export default class SendWelcomeEmailJob extends Job {
+export default class SendWelcomeEmailJob extends BaseJob<SendWelcomeEmailPayload> {

 }

-async handle(payload: SendWelcomeEmailPayload) {
+async execute(): Promise<void> {

-const user = await User.findOrFail(payload.userId)
+const user = await User.findOrFail(this.payload.userId)

 await mail.send(new WelcomeEmail(user))